reportportal/agent-net-nunit/README.md

 > PS> Install-Package ReportPortal.NUnit

+> Note: Skip this section if you execute tests in Visual Studio Test Explorer. `.netcore` not yet supported.

 To enable NUnit extension you have to add `ReportPortal.addins` file in the folder where NUnit Runner is located.
 The content of the file should contain line with relative path to the `ReportPortal.NUnitExtension.dll`.
 To read more about how NUnit is locating extensions please follow [this](https://github.com/nunit/docs/wiki/Engine-Extensibility#locating-addins).

 Imagine you have the next folders structure: